StackExchange/dnscontrol/docs/opinions.md

 Yes, we know that DNS is case insensitive.
 See [Opinion #3](#opinion-3--dnsconfigjs-are-not-zonefiles).

-# Opinion #5: Users should state what they want, and DNSControl should do the rest.
+# Opinion #5: Users should state what they want, and DNSControl should do the rest

 When possible, `dnsconfig.js` lists a high-level description of what is desired and the compiler does the hard work for you.